mrspeaker/basicinstinct/README.md

 * make things proc gen? and scriptable with ItsBasic
 * everything in the world can be controlled with ItsBasic. name things?
 * goal is not to teach BASIC: player should alwyas be out of their depth, and has no help from anyone else in the gaem.
 Fumbling always forward and learning stuff the hardest of hard ways.
+* World can be controlled by BASIC - but also... moving things in the world could set memory locations in the computer!

 ## Rules engine? how could it work?